HyperScan

-The HyperScan is a discontinued home video game console from the toy company Mattel, and was marketed for tweens.
+The HyperScan is a home video game console developed by the toy company Mattel.
 The console uniquely includes a 13.56 MHz radio-frequency identification (RFID) scanner that reads and writes to special IntelliCards which activate features in, and save data from, the games.
 Players can enhance their characters by scanning cards.
+The system was marketed for tweens, with games based on popular superhero franchises such as Marvel Comics and Ben 10.

 The HyperScan was released in North America on October 23, 2006.
 Games retailed for $19.99 and the console for $69.99 at launch, but at the end of its short lifespan, prices of the system were down to $9.99, the games $1.99, and booster packs $0.99.
 Only five games were released, and two more were canceled.

-The HyperScan was critically panned upon its release for having outdated 2D graphics, a weak game library, and being less capable than other similar consoles such as the VTech V.Flash, which was released the month prior.
+The HyperScan was critically panned upon its release for its outdated 2D graphics, weak game library, and being less capable than other similar consoles such as the VTech V.Flash, which was released the month prior.
 Critics lamented the number and cost of IntelliCards needed to complete a set.
 With disappointing sales, Mattel discontinued the HyperScan the following year, and canceled all upcoming game and card releases.
+The system is considered a commercial failure, with total lifetime sales estimated at 30,000 units.